openactive/opportunity-api/README.md

-# opportunity-api
-Repository for the Opportunity API specification
+# Opportunity API

+The Opportunity API exists in the future roadmap of the OpenActive W3C Community Group.

+This repository can be used to capture proposals, issues and ideas for the upcoming specification.